finnjclancy/llm-hippodrome/README.md

 ## Overview

 LLM Hippodrome is a Next.js application that allows users to submit a prompt and have multiple AI models debate their responses until they reach a consensus.
-The application leverages models from various providers including OpenAI, Google, Meta, Mistral, DeepSeek, Qwen, and many others via OpenRouter.
+The application leverages models from various providers including Google, Meta, Mistral, DeepSeek, Qwen, and many others via OpenRouter.

 ## Features

-- **Extensive Model Selection**: Choose from over 50 models across 20+ companies including OpenAI, Google, Meta, Mistral, DeepSeek, Qwen, NVIDIA, Microsoft, Anthropic, and many more.
+- **Extensive Model Selection**: Choose from over 50 models across 20+ companies including Google, Meta, Mistral, DeepSeek, Qwen, NVIDIA, Microsoft, and many more.
 - **Initial Responses**: View each model's initial response to your prompt in real-time as they come in.
 - **Debate Rounds**: Watch as models evaluate each other's responses and debate their positions.
 - **Streaming Responses**: See model responses as they are being generated rather than waiting for all to complete.